lucasfazzib/smoke-test-studying-transactions-data/README.md

 # Data Smoke Test Project

-This project simulates a common smoke test scenario for data engineering candidates.
+This project simulates a common smoke test scenario for data engineering.
 It involves reading a transactional CSV file, applying data transformations, and loading the results into a PostgreSQL database.

 ## Features
 - Cleans data: removes rows with null 'symbol' and duplicate 'transaction_id'